May 21, 2024

 Hardly a day goes by when you don’t hear about a ransomware attack that has had a devastating impact on a leading company.
 With these attacks on the rise, it’s not enough to simply shore up your organization’s defenses.
 You need to ensure that the security of your third-party vendors is equally strong, including ransomware recovery.
 Your defenses are only as strong as your weakest link.

-Implementing an effective Third-Party Risk Management (TPRM) program is crucial for preventing malware and other attacks from occurring through your vendors and partners.
+Implementing an effective Third-Party Risk Management (TPRM) program, a core aspect of vendor risk management, is crucial for preventing malware and other attacks from occurring through your vendors and partners.

 In this blog post, we’ll: